FabienBounoir/poker-planning/README.md

 3. **Vote**: Each participant can vote to estimate the complexity of tasks.
 4. **View Results**: Results are displayed instantly, with clear percentages and engaging visualizations.

-## Why Use Another Poker Planning?
+## Why Use Another Planning Poker?

-- **Simplicity**: An intuitive user interface that makes creating and managing poker planning sessions a breeze.
+- **Simplicity**: An intuitive user interface that makes creating and managing Planning Poker sessions a breeze.
 - **Speed**: Get instant results without any waiting.
 - **Engagement**: Animations and visualizations that make the voting process more fun and engaging.
 - **Accessibility**: Accessible from any device with an internet connection.